vliu15/3d-brain-tumor-segmentation/README.md

 python train.py --train_loc data/train.image_wise.tfrecords --val_loc data/val.image_wise.tfrecords
 ```

 > Use the `--n_val_sets` flag to specify how many crops to take to create the validation set.
-Increase for robustness.
+Increase for metric robustness.

 > Use the `--gpu` flag to run on GPU.